Multidimensional Sexual Self-Concept (MSSCQ-16)

 Reading Your Score

-Each dimension has 4 items, scored 1-5 (average).
+Each dimension is scored on a 1-5 scale.
 There is no single total score -- the four dimensions are interpreted independently.

 Background